-During the last two years, as producers suspended production due to COVID-19 lockdowns and then purchased uranium in order to meet contractual obligations, the spot price declined to a low of US\$27.98/lb on February 28, 2021 and has since recovered reaching a high of US\$66.67/lb on April 13, 2022.
-On May 8, 2023, the uranium spot price was US\$53.30/lb.
-Various commentators argue that the uranium price move was only a matter of time due to the increasing supply demand gap, though it is clear that the conflict in Eastern Europe has accelerated this trend.
+During the last two years, as producers suspended production due to COVID-19 lockdowns and then purchased uranium in order to meet contractual obligations, the spot price declined to a low of US\$27.98/lb on February 28, 2021 and has since recovered reaching a high of US\$73.90/lb on November 14, 2023.
+On September 30, 2023, the uranium spot price was US\$71.58/lb.

-While the uranium spot price can be volatile, the majority of uranium sales occur under long-term contracts with the long-term contract price currently at US\$53.50/lb (UxC) with market analysts forecasting long-term prices to trend above US\$60/lb in the future.
-This is supported by notable recent contracts include China General Nuclear and China General Nuclear Power Corporation who have entered into new purchase agreements for three years between 2023 and 2025 for 3.12 million pounds of U_3O_8 per year with 40% of the contract quantity fixed at US\$61.78/lb, materially higher than the prevailing spot price of US\$46/lb when the contract was signed and also above the UxC reported long-term contracts price of US\$53.50/lb.
+While the uranium spot price can be volatile, the majority of uranium sales occur under long-term contracts with the long-term contract price having moved upwards to US\$61.50/lb on September 30, 2023 (UxC).

+Notable recent contracts include China General Nuclear and China General Nuclear Power Corporation who have entered into new purchase agreements for three years between 2023 and 2025 for 3.12 million lbs of U_3O_8 per year with 40% of the contract quantity fixed at US\$61.78/lb, materially higher than the prevailing spot price of US\$46/lb when the contract was signed and also above the UxC reported long-term contracts price of US\$53.50/lb.
+However, activity in the global spot market declined slightly during June, with UxC reporting a total of 3.4 Mlbs transacted as compared to 3.8 Mlbs during May 2023.
+Total spot market volume for 2023 now stands at 27.0 Mlbs.

 Uranium prices have also been impacted by the increased activity by investment firms acquiring physical inventory for storage.
 Existing market participants such as Yellowcake Plc have continued to acquire physical inventory.
-As at May 8, 2023, Yellowcake Plc increased its holding to 20.156 million lbs of $U_3O{8.}$, having its 2022 purchase option honoured by Kazatomprom transferring 1.35m lbs of U_3O_8 to Yellow Cake's long term storage.
-Sprott Physical Uranium Trust has also been very active and as of May 8, 2023 had acquired 61.75 million lbs of U_3O_8 overall, thereby increasing its holding since June 2022 by 5.05 million lbs of U_3O_8 .
+As at September 30, 2023, Yellowcake Plc took delivery of a further 1,350,000 lb pursuant to the previously announced exercise by the Company of its 2022 uranium purchase option under its Framework Agreement with Kazatomprom.
+Yellowcake Plc holds 20.156 million lbs of U_3O_8 .
+Sprott Physical Uranium Trust has also been very active and as of September 30, 2023 had acquired 62.21 million lbs of U_3O_8 overall, thereby increasing its holding since June 2022 by 5.51 million lbs of U_3O_8 .